Readers Question: What is the difference between a recession and deflation?

 Deflation is when we get a negative inflation rate i.e. falling prices.

 Since the second world war, recessions have generally not led to deflation – just a lower inflation rate.
-The last two recessions were caused by attempts to reduce a high inflation rate.
+The two recessions of 1980 and 1991 were caused by attempts to reduce a high inflation rate.

 In 2009, there was a brief period of deflation (using RPI method)